anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-The registrar MUST sign the caCerts artifact using its LDevID credential.
+The registrar MUST sign the caCerts artifact using its EE credentials.
 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.